alexliesenfeld/health/README.md

 }
 ```

-## Asynchronous Checks
+## Periodic Checks

-With "synchronous" health checking we mean that every HTTP request initiates a health check and waits
+With "synchronous" health checks we mean that every HTTP request initiates a health check and waits
-until all check functions complete before returning an aggregated health result in the corresponding HTTP response.
+until all check functions complete before returning an aggregated health status.
+This approach is usually OK
-This approach implicates a response delay that is at least as high as that of the slowest check function.
-This is usually OK for smaller applications with a low number of quickly checkable dependencies.
-However, it will
+for smaller applications with a low number of quickly checkable dependencies.
+However, it will likely be problematic
-likely be problematic for more involved applications that either have many dependencies and/or
-some relatively slow check functions.
+for more involved applications that either have many dependencies and/or some relatively slow check functions.

-Rather than executing health check functions on every HTTP request, the so-called "periodic" (or "asynchronous")
+Rather than executing health check functions on every HTTP request, periodic (or "asynchronous")
-checks execute a check function on a fixed schedule.
+health checks execute the check function on a fixed schedule.
 With this approach, the health status is always
 read from a local cache that is regularly updated in the background.
 This allows responding to HTTP requests
-instantly without waiting for a check function to complete.
+instantly without waiting for the check function to complete.

 Periodic checks can be configured using the `WithPeriodicCheck` configuration option
 (see [example above](#getting-started)).

-You can easily mix synchronous and asynchronous checks in your application, however it makes sense for your application.
+You can mix synchronous and asynchronous checks in your application.

 ## Caching